munificent/craftinginterpreters/book/statements-and-state.md

 ## Assignment

-It's possible to create a language that has variables but does not let you reassign -- or **"mutate"** -- them.
+It's possible to create a language that has variables but does not let you reassign, or **"mutate"**, them.
 Haskell is one example.
 SML only supports mutable references and arrays -- variables cannot be re-assigned.
 Rust steers you away from mutation by requiring a `mut` modifier to enable assignment.

 Mutating a variable is a side effect and, as the name suggests, some language folks think side effects are <span name="pure">dirty</span> or inelegant.
 Code should be pure math that produces values -- crystalline, unchanging ones -- like an act of divine creation.
-Not some grubby automaton that bends chunks of data into shape, one imperative grunt at a time.
+Not some grubby automaton that beats blobs of data into shape, one imperative grunt at a time.

 <aside name="pure">

-I find it delightful that the same group of people who pride themselves on dispassionate logic are also the ones who couldn't resist appropriating such emotionally-loaded terms for their work: "pure", "side effect", "lazy", "persistent", "first-class", "higher-order".
+I find it delightful that the same group of people who pride themselves on dispassionate logic are also the ones who can't resist emotionally-loaded terms for their work: "pure", "side effect", "lazy", "persistent", "first-class", "higher-order".

 </aside>